UniversalDependencies/UD_Swedish-Talbanken/README.md

 - Replace "_" by " " in words with spaces
 - Add # sent_id and # text for all sentences

-From v2.0 to v2.1, no changes have been made
+From v2.0 to v2.1, no changes have been made.

 From v2.1 to v2.2:
 - Repository renamed from UD_Swedish to UD_Swedish-Talbanken.